+- The cost of entertaining friends.

 - Commuting expenses.

 - Travel expenses for employment away from home.

 - Travel as a form of education.

 - Expenses of attending a seminar, convention, or similar meeting.

 - Club dues.

 - Expenses of adopting a child.
 But you may be able to take a credit for adoption expenses.

 - Fines and penalties.

 - Expenses of producing tax-exempt income.